justmebob123/crystalline/SECONDARY_OBJECTIVES.md

 This file contains detailed implementation tasks for completing the Crystalline CLLM integration.
 Refer to MASTER_PLAN.md for high-level objectives and architectural requirements.

-**LAST UPDATED:** 2024-12-07 - Precision Audit Complete, Benchmark Tab Planning **BUILD STATUS:** ✅ Zero errors, 11 warnings (down from 78)
+**LAST UPDATED:** 2024-12-11 - π × φ Investigation Complete, Interference Analysis In Progress **BUILD STATUS:** ✅ Zero errors, 11 warnings (down from 78)

 ---